20 Awesome Sources of Free Data

-We all like free things right?
+Everyone loves free things right?

-The web is practically swimming in free (and sometimes incorrect or misleading) information.
+You’ll find plenty of free information of varying quality and accuracy online, but these twenty (+) sources are widely considered to be quite reputable.

-But these 20 sources of free data are widely considered to be quite reputable.
+If you’re after solid data to help support your digital marketing and content goals, look no further.

 1. Google Dataset Search